 For the first management level below the Management Board, the Management Board of BRAIN AG passed a resolution to set a 14 % target for participation by women and determined that this goal should be implemented by 30 June 2017.
 This target was reached with a level of 14 % on 30 June 2017.

 As a consequence, the Management Board of BRAIN AG has set the target for the proportion of women at the first management level below the Management Board at 14 %, with a deadline for implementation by the end of 30 September 2020.
 The target for the first management level maintains the status quo as of 30 June 2017, but does not exclude an increase in the proportion of women at this management level.
-At present, the company falls short of the target for the proportion of women at the first management level due to the enlargement of this management level, although this does not alter the existing target for this management level.
-This shortfall in relation to the target mainly reflects the corporate strategy decision to establish three business units within the company with corresponding managerial functions.
-In the course of strengthening the management team, a long-standing vacancy for a technology unit head was also filled from within the company.
+At present, the company falls short of the target for the proportion of women at the first management level due to the further enlargement of this management level, although this does not alter the existing target for this management level.
+This shortfall mainly reflects the corporate strategy decision to create a further position for a technology unit head and to appoint one individual as the head of research.
+In the course of strengthening the management team, a vacancy for a technology unit head was also filled from within the company.
 Related headhunting efforts, however, have failed to fill the vacant positions with suitable candidates.